New Sensory-Friendly Room Designed by HDG is Unveiled at Pittsburgh International Airport

 A new space for travelers with special needs opened Tuesday at the Pittsburgh International Airport.
-Presley’s Place, named after the son of airport heavy equipment operator Jason Rudge, who pitched the idea to Pittsburgh International Airport CEO Christina Cassotis through an employee suggestion box, is a 1,500 sq. ft. sensory space that serves as a calming respite for travelers with sensory processing issues and their families to de-escalate while traveling.
+Presley’s Place, named after the son of airport heavy equipment operator Jason Rudge, who pitched the idea to Pittsburgh International Airport CEO Christina Cassotis through an employee suggestion box, is a 1,500 sq. ft. sensory space that serves as a calming respite for travelers with sensory processing issues and their families to de-stress while traveling.

-More and more of these quiet rooms for individuals with autism and other sensory-processing issues are becoming common around the country (and the world), and the trend is praised by various autism advocacy groups and the overall community.
+More and more of these quiet rooms for individuals with autism and other sensory-processing issues are becoming common across the country (and the world), and the trend is praised by various autism advocacy groups and the overall community.
 But, the difference is Pittsburgh International’s particular space isn’t just a room, it’s an entire sensory-friendly experience, even being referred to by the airport as “one of the world’s largest airport sensory spaces”.

 These unique features include a variety of tactile, touchable surfaces; cloud panels to soften the adjustable, overhead lighting throughout the rooms; soundproofing in the doors, walls, and ceilings; use of sustainable, odor-free materials; incorporation of the smaller rooms for silence or privacy, calming sounds and visual stimulation, numerous custom-built features such as benches that feature bubble tubes and fiberoptic-lit “tunnels”, all with soft or curved surfaces, and a sensory-friendly bathroom with both a height-adjustable sink and adult changing table.

 Pittsburgh’s sensory room also has one very unique room, created with help from the Children’s Museum of Pittsburgh, American Airlines, Magee Plastics, and XYZ Custom: A real-life airplane exhibit where you can experience what it’s like to board an actual airplane, before you do just that!